syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 ### ColorPicker

-You can render a ColorPicker item by setting the [type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `ColorPicker`.
-You can further customize the ColorPicker item through [RibbonColorPickerSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html) which provides options such as `allowFiltering`, `autoFill`, `index`, `sortOrder` and more.
+You can render a ColorPicker item by setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `ColorPicker`.
+You can further customize the ColorPicker item through [RibbonColorPickerSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html) which provides options such as `AllowFiltering`, `AutoFill`, `Index`, `SortOrder` and more.

 #### Mode and Values

-You can set the [`mode`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html#Syncfusion_EJ2_Ribbon_RibbonColorPickerSettings_Mode) property to either `picker` or `palette` to define the rendering mode of the ColorPicker.
+You can set the [`Mode`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html#Syncfusion_EJ2_Ribbon_RibbonColorPickerSettings_Mode) property to either `Picker` or `Palette` to define the rendering mode of the ColorPicker.

-You can specify the value color, by using the [value](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html#Syncfusion_EJ2_Ribbon_RibbonColorPickerSettings_Value) property.
+You can specify the value color, by using the [Value](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonColorPickerSettings.html#Syncfusion_EJ2_Ribbon_RibbonColorPickerSettings_Value) property.
 The value should be a valid hex color code.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}